NFL running back, former Longhorn Cedric Benson killed in West Austin motorcycle crash

 He was also a center fielder on the school’s baseball team, and later was drafted by the Dodgers in the 2001 MLB Draft, in the 12th round, 370th overall.

-Throughout his career, Benson had a history of trouble with the law and driving while intoxicated.
+During his football career, Benson had a history of trouble with the law.

 In May of 2008, LCRA officers charged Benson with boating while intoxicated at Lake Travis, KVUE reported.